-The price of high quality bonds are directly related to interest rates.
+The price of high quality bonds is directly related to interest rates.
 Investors looking to expand the diversity of a portfolio of stocks need to understand the relationship between prices and interest rates before buying bonds.

 In this article, we're going to explain the relationship between interest rates, coupon rates, bond prices, current yield, and bond yield.
 As part of that explanation, we'll talk about the effect a bond's maturity date, as well as credit rating, can have on its market price.

-While the price of junk bonds typically follow economic conditions, just like stocks; the price of investment quality bonds are usually linked to interest rates.
+While the price of junk bonds typically follows economic conditions, just like stocks; the price of investment quality bonds is usually linked to interest rates.
 In fact, there is an inverse correlation between interest rates and bond prices which can be explained using two rules of thumb:

 Later in this article, we'll illustrate why this relationship exists.

 There are two important capital exchanges for bond issues: the primary and secondary markets.
 The primary market is associated with the issuance of new bonds.
 These can be companies, or government agencies, that are raising funds through the sale of bonds.
 These investments are usually purchased through securities dealers.

 The secondary bond market is where issues are traded before they mature.
 Except where noted, most of the relationships explained in this article apply to the secondary market.

 When a bond is first issued, it will pay a fixed rate of interest until maturity.
 That interest rate is referred to as the coupon rate.
 The coupon rate of any bond is a function of the credit risk of the issuer, as well as prevailing interest rates when the bond was first issued.